dcrapis/oceandao-wiki/Voting.md

 - You can only vote with the OCEAN tokens in your wallet or staked on Ocean Market.
 You will be unable to vote with OCEAN that is deposited as liquidity in Bancor, Uniswap, or otherwise.
 It is your choice if you would like to remove liquidity, vote, and re-add the liquidity back later from AMMs.
 Risks come with removing liquidity (impermanent loss etc).
 This is up to you to manage.

 - Voting with staked OCEAN in Ocean Market: your initial voting power in Snapshot will reflect how many OCEAN as ERC20 are in your wallet.
 However, once you cast your vote and if staking, your number of OCEAN on the marketplace will then be included.

+# FAQs

+- Why are we using QV and not traditional linear voting?

+# Resources

+- To learn more about QV visit this link